OmarSinoussy/SmartPlantAPI/README.md

 ### Endpoint: `/AddEntry`

+- **Description:** This is the end point that is responsible for the addition of the entries to the database.
+The sensors ESP32 module uses this end point to send the data to it so that its stored in the database
 - **Method:** Post
 - **Expected Headers:**
     -  **Plant-Id:** a unique identifier to each plant to identify the plant in the database and to ensure that multiple plants can be supported by the server.